-Usually, the pregnant Molly fish stays dull, lacks appetite, and rest at the expecting stage.
+Usually, the pregnant Molly fish stays dull, lacks appetite, and rests at the expecting stage.
 In the main tank, the fish is likely to face stressful instants from other fish.

-The stressful situation may pile up to the extreme, which affects her health and might trigger her aggression.
+The stressful situation may pile up to the extreme, affecting her health and triggering her aggression.

 How Can I Separate Pregnant Molly Fish From Others?